HomeArticle

 AI smart bracelet Spiro (Source/Enterprise)

 "Our underlying structure is a memory architecture based on events and evidence," Zhao Zhihe explained.
 And data collection is just the foundation.
 The real product experience lies in the delivery method.
-These fine - grained multi - dimensional information, combined with the user's emotional profile formed by the context of past memories, will ultimately generate personalized emotional feedback.
+These fine - grained multi - dimensional information, combined with the user's emotional portrait formed by the context of past memories, will ultimately generate personalized emotional feedback.

-Specifically on the Spiro app, it presents the user's daily life in three forms.
+Specifically on the Spiro app, it will present the user's daily life in three forms.
 The first is the AI diary.
-When the system recognizes a meaningful conversation or moment, it will organize it into a "highlight": it could be a diary card with emotional color, a text that helps the user review the ups and downs of the day, or a short comment that accurately points out the user's mood of the day.
+When the system recognizes a meaningful conversation or moment, it will organize it into a "highlight": it could be a diary card with emotional color, a text helping the user review the day's ups and downs, or a short comment accurately pointing out the user's mood of the day.

 AI diary generated based on the user's daily life (Source/Enterprise)